 Part Time Faculty (2006)

-Stephen spent more than 20 years in mainstream media before becoming a "Brand Jounalist" in 2010 when he started his own new-media business in 2010.
-He now specializes in providing professional online multimedia (video, audio, writing, etc.) services to companies or individuals.
+Stephen spent more than 20 years in mainstream media before becoming a "Brand Jounalist" in 2010 when he started a multimedia business.
+He now specializes in providing online multimedia stories (video, audio, writing, etc.) and services to companies or individuals.

-Stephen began his career as a print journalist in Worcester, MA in 1987 before hosting radio talk shows in TN and GA.
+Stephen began his career as a print journalist in Worcester, MA in 1987 before hosting radio talk shows in TN and GA and then moving to TV broadcast journalism.

-Stephen covered the historic 2006 MA gubernatorial race (first African American Governor-elect), Ted Kennedy's seizure in 2007, murder trials of Neil Entwistle (convicted of killing his wife and unborn child) and Christopher McCowen (convicted of killing noted fashion writer Christa Worthington on Cape Cod in 2002), Red Sox World Series title in 2007, Celtics championship in 2008, the Boston Marathon Bombings in 2013 and several other major local stories.
+Some of the bigger stories Stephen has covered include the historic 2006 MA gubernatorial race (first African American Governor-elect), Ted Kennedy's seizure in 2007, murder trials of Neil Entwistle (convicted of killing his wife and unborn child) and Christopher McCowen (convicted of killing noted fashion writer Christa Worthington on Cape Cod in 2002), Red Sox World Series titles in 2007 + '13, Celtics championship in 2008 and the Boston Marathon Bombings.

-Stephen also taught at UMass-Boston, Quincy College and Fisher College and loves sharing his real-life experiences with aspiring journalists.
+Stephen has also taught at UMass-Boston, Quincy College, Fisher College and Endicott College and loves sharing real world experiences with aspiring journalists.

 Journalism dept. news